 Managing Editor

-Mallory Bersi joined Public Health Post after several years of working in public health communications.
+Mallory Bersi joined Public Health Post after several years of working as a writer in public health communications.
 She received her MPH from Boston University School of Public Health with a focus in health communication and promotion and maternal and child health.
-When she is not getting lost in a good book or (overly) invested in TV characters, you can find her experimenting with new recipes in the kitchen.
+When she is not getting lost in a good book or (overly) invested in TV characters, she enjoys experimenting with new recipes in the kitchen.

 Jennifer Beard